marade/PLAP/README.md

 The rejects.tab file will contain all alleles rejected for your samples and the filter at which they were rejected.

 The nov_out directory within the output directory will contain tab-delimited files for each sample-gene combination.
 Check these files for uncalled bases indicating the presence of novel allele(s) or allele(s) that are present but did not survive filtering.
 Note: if you have uncalled bases for your sample, your prevalences as recorded in the results.tab file may not be accurate and will need to be recalculated.
 See the Detailed Overview for further information.

+When a PLAP run is completed, the 'done' directory will have a file for each sample.
+If you wish to rerun analysis on one or more samples, delete this file before running PLAP again.

 If you find that PLAP is filtering out all candidate alleles, parameter adjustment is likely necessary.
 We recommend looking at the rejects file and seeing where the majority of alleles fall out.
 Parameters that are most likely to need lowering include: